nextcloud/documentation/CONTRIBUTING.rst

   this is better written as:

     ... for the Apache web server, you should use a ``.htaccess`` file.
-    In case you are not using apache, the section :ref: `Web Server Notes` will explain how to implement alternatives to this Apache-proprietary way of securing your data directory.
+    In case you are not using Apache, the section :ref: `Web Server Notes` will explain how to implement alternatives to this Apache-proprietary way of securing your data directory.